22 Ways Coconut Oil Can Make Your Whole Life Run Smoothly

 Powered by Arnica montana, Arnicare® is designed to treat muscle pain, swelling, and discoloration from bruising.
 The unscented gel cools on contact and absorbs quickly into your skin, leaving no sticky or greasy residue, and provides you with the relief you seek.
 Learn more at Arnicare.com.

-Make an Overnight Hair Mask
+Apply as an Overnight Hair Mask

 If the summer sun and intense heat has left your strands looking dry, heal them with a DIY coconut oil hair mask.
-To do a hair mask: Before bed, warm 1 Tbsp. of coconut oil in the palm of your hands, massage into damp hair, and use a comb to distribute the oil throughout your hair and scalp.
+To do a hair mask: Before bed, warm one tablespoon of coconut oil in the palm of your hands, massage into damp hair, and use a comb to distribute the oil throughout your hair and scalp.
 Cover with a shower cap.
 In the morning, wash your hair as you normally would.
 The fatty acids in coconut oil will penetrate your hair cuticles to provide deep hydration, leaving you with flowing, healthy locks.

 Restore Shine to a Handbag